California attorney general seeks to halt anti-gay ballot initiative

-SACRAMENTO, Calif.
-(Reuters) - California Attorney General Kamala Harris said on Wednesday she is seeking judicial authority to refuse to allow the author of an “utterly reprehensible” anti-gay proposed ballot initiative to gather signatures to place it on the ballot.
+SACRAMENTO, Calif., March 25 (Reuters) - California Attorney General Kamala Harris said on Wednesday she is seeking judicial authority to refuse to allow the author of an “utterly reprehensible” anti-gay proposed ballot initiative to gather signatures to place it on the ballot.

 The proposed initiative, called by its author the “Sodomite Suppression Act,” calls gay sex an “abominable crime” for which participants should be killed.
 The proposal is so patently extreme that it could never become law, but it has nonetheless upset people in California, who have urged Harris to step in.